oscarotero/form-manager/README.md

 Requirements:

 * PHP 5.4

-* Any PSR-0 autoloader (or you may include the autoloader.php file)
+Installation:

+* If you use composer: `composer require form-manager/form-manager`
+* If not, you have to use a PSR-4 loader or include the `src/autoloader.php` file in your project.

 Create an input